 Casey’s Model of Nursing

-Anne Casey’s Model of Nursing emerged in the late 1980s and focuses on nursing as it pertains to children.
+Anne Casey’s Model of Nursing emerged in the late 1980s and focused on nursing as it pertains to children.
 It helps nurses connect with both the pediatric patient and their family to provide optimal care.
 At the core of this theory is the idea that children are cared for best by their family members while receiving help from health care professionals.

 Theory of Comfort

-After relief comes ease and then transcendence.
+After relief comes to ease and then transcendence.

 The Tidal Model also emerged in the 1990s.
 It was spearheaded by Phil Barker, who worked to combine nursing with psychiatry by helping people through experiences of distress.
 This model helps patients navigate these negative moments through the 10 Commitments of:

 - Valuing the voice and experiences of the patient

 - Respecting the language used by the patient